skellis46/slipbox/ginot - epistemology of somatics.md

 _questions & thoughts:_

 - this is a very brief summary of the article.
-I'll generate other notes that get into specific aspects (but that I would think to be different zettelkasten-based ideas)
+I'll generate other notes that get into specific aspects
 - this is the first substantial and careful critique of many of the central tenets of somatics I've ever read
 - [[somatics is the field which studies the soma]]